-As was seen in Chapter6, NAV is calculated as Net Assets divided by number of units outstanding.
+NAV is calculated as Net Assets divided by the number of units outstanding.
 Any scheme's net asset is the difference between its total assets, and it's outside liabilities i.e. liabilities other than to Unit holders.

 The investment portfolio represents the major chunk of total assets in any scheme's portfolio.
-The portfolio, as we saw, is subject to market risk.
+The portfolio is subject to market risk.